RussDev7/TerrariaDepotDownloader/README.md

      - Added an option to use separate configs for each version.
      - Stored steam usernames and passwords are now encrypted.
      - Added an external log.
+     - Fixed outdated code for removing apps via the toolstrip.

     v1.8.5.6
      - Fixed "overwrite steam directory" is now "use steam directory".